Last Updated on May 23, 2020

 Rhubarb is pretty tolerant of most kinds of soil, though it likes a good deal of organic matter and decent drainage.
 Mine’s always managed pretty well in our clay-ey soil.

-When you find a good spot for your rhubarb, dig a large hole and backfill with soil mixed with several shovelfuls of compost or composted manure.
+To plant rhubarb starts, dig a large hole and backfill with soil mixed with several shovelfuls of compost or composted manure.
 Place your rhubarb root 1-2″ below the soil surface.
-Give your rhubarb a good soaking and make sure it gets at least 1″ of water each week.
+Give your rhubarb plant a good soaking and mulch well to conserve moisture.

-Plants should be placed at least 4 feet apart.
+Rhubarb plants should be placed at least 4 feet apart.

 When you tuck in your rhubarb for winter, give it a nice dressing of compost to help it get off to a good start in the spring.